mohamedsayed18/Robot_Dog/README.md

 using the rostopic info /image_raw, i was able to know the type of the message [Writing a Simple Image Subscriber (C++)](http://wiki.ros.org/image_transport/Tutorials/SubscribingToImages)<br/>
+### testing
+* make a simple publisher fk.py
+* unit test for this publisher test_talker.py
+* second node that subscribe and publish handler.py
+* integration test to see integration between fk.py and handler.py
+* launch file integration.launch

 ### Steps
 the steps i took to approach this project<br/>
 1- choose the Robot_Dog<br/>